digitalpenguin/fredcropper/core/components/fredcropper/docs/readme.txt

   are not.
 This means that after duplicating, the user would then need to make new crops for the new element.

 - Currently only saving crops as PNG.

+- Previews not showing full size of images if the original was smaller.